-For Email filtering school is using Sophos Cloud Email.
-Unlike web content filtering Email Content Filtering works differently.
+For email filtering, The Manor uses Sophos Cloud Email.
 Content can be blocked either by phrases and IP addresses but also keywords.
-There is a database of rude phrases and words that takes care of anything that is out of order.
+There is a database of inappropriate phrases and words which is used to filter emails.

 There are cases when some legitimate emails get quarantined and have to be released manually.
-This can be done either by the end user or the IT Admin.
+This can be done either by the end user or the technical staff.
 Users get a daily log (via email) for Quarantined emails which they can release by clicking on the link in the received log.